 Please note: Bachelor of Music graduates of the Departments of Music who enter a graduate music degree program must take the TPE.
 Continuing graduate students (for example, students who earned a master's degree from the Departments of Music and are beginning a doctorate) are not required to take the TPE.

-Part II (one hour) of the TPE is a written harmony exam which may include, but is not necessarily limited to, the following skills:
+The TPE is a written harmony exam which may include, but is not necessarily limited to, the following skills:

 - Identification of diatonic triads and seventh chords in root position and inversions, using Roman numeral/figured bass symbols: knowledge of popular (commercial) chord symbols may also be included